ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

     find specific knowledge.
 As part of this goal we will develop a complete web application, where users will be able to ask questions to artificial intelligence models, which will answer them based on a specific context.
-We will follow two different methodologies.
-For the first methodology we will create our own text generation AI model @web_huggingface_text_generation which will be trained to understand specific knowledge.
-For the second methodology, we will use existing artificial intelligence models, trying to limit them so that they respond only to the specific knowledge context that we have chosen.
-In the end we will be able to come to conclusions about the usefulness of these methodologies.
+We will follow two different methods.
+For the first method we will create our own text generation AI model @web_huggingface_text_generation which will be trained to understand specific knowledge.
+For the second method we will use existing artificial intelligence models, trying to limit them so that they respond only to the specific knowledge context that we have chosen.
+In the end we will be able to come to conclusions about the usefulness of these methods.
   ],
   [
     #set heading(outlined: false)